-Nearly all of the mechanized discovery systems described in this book were written as Ph.D. dissertations – all, that is, but mine.
-Notre Dame’s Philosophy Department Chairman, a Reverend Ernan McMullin, and the faculty he has hired found my ideas scandalous.
-They demanded that I recant my metaphysical realist philosophy (See BOOK I, Section 3.36).
-After initiating a denial that he wants “to play God”, this Reverend Chairman questioned my seriousness, accused me of a “bad attitude”, threatened that if I persisted in my ideas I could never succeed with his faculty, and issued his ultimatum: get reformed or get out!
+Nearly all the computerized discovery systems described herein were written as doctoral dissertations – but not mine.
+The Notre Dame philosophy department chairman, a Reverend Ernan McMullin and the faculty he has hired demanded that I recant my metaphysical realism (BOOK I, 3.36 and 3.37).
+After initiating a denial that he wants “to play God”, the reverend chairman questioned my seriousness, accused me of a “bad attitude”, threatened that if I persisted in my unsanctioned ideas I could never succeed with his faculty, and delivered his ultimatum: get reformed or get out!
 This exhibition of coercive intolerance showed their obstructionism to my future there.
 And since the university president personally recruited that Notre Dame philosophy department chairman, I concluded that such an intolerant academic culture is an official administration policy.
 So, I got out.

 I then undertook development of my computerized METAMODEL discovery system at San Jose City College in San Jose, California, while taking nondegree coursework in applied numerical methods in FORTRAN.
 In less than a year I had successfully completed development of the system, and using the system I simulated the discovery known in the history of economics as the “Keynesian Revolution”.
 1980 Nobel-laureate econometrician Lawrence Klein’s famous Keynesian Revolution (1949) indicated the project’s feasibility (pp. 13 & 124).
 I published the findings in my Introduction to Metascience: An Information Science Approach to Methodology of Scientific Research.